huohuoren4/docs/python/flask/user_guide/logging.md

 ### Default Configuration {#default-configuration}

-If you do not configure logging yourself, Flask will add a [StreamHandler](https://docs.python.org/3/library/logging.handlers.html#logging.StreamHandler) to [app.logger](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.logger) automatically.
-During requests, it will write to the stream specified by the WSGI server in `environ['wsgi.errors']` (which is usually [sys.stderr](https://docs.python.org/3/library/sys.html#sys.stderr)).
-Outside a request, it will log to [sys.stderr](https://docs.python.org/3/library/sys.html#sys.stderr).
+If you do not configure logging yourself, Flask will add a `StreamHandler` to `app.logger` automatically.
+During requests, it will write to the stream specified by the WSGI server in `environ['wsgi.errors']` (which is usually `sys.stderr`).
+Outside a request, it will log to `sys.stderr`.

 ### Removing the Default Handler {#removing-the-default-handler}

-If you configured logging after accessing [app.logger](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.logger), and need to remove the default handler, you can import and remove it:
+If you configured logging after accessing `app.logger`, and need to remove the default handler, you can import and remove it:

 ```python
 from flask.logging import default_handler